codemargaret/IntervYou-UI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Acknowledgements
+_I'm indebted to A. Vatsaev for his fabulous [tutorial](https://medium.com/@avatsaev/angular-2-and-ruby-on-rails-user-authentication-fde230ddaed8) on implementing an Angular interface with a Rails API._